Apps > Video Converter & Audio Converter > FAQ

 How can I choose all files in a folder?

-Tap the "FOLDER" button, select the folder and tap the "USE THIS FOLDER" button.
-It will add all supported video/audio formats in this folder to the conversion queue.
-Please note on Android 11 and higher, you cannot choose the following directories: the root directory of the internal storage volume, the root directory of each SD card volume, the Download directory, the /Android/data/ directory and the /Android/obb/ directory.
+Tap the "FOLDER" button, select a folder and tap the "USE THIS FOLDER" button.
+This will add all supported video/audio formats in that directory to the conversion queue.
+Please note that on Android 11 and higher, you cannot choose the following directories: the root directory of the internal storage volume, the root directory of each SD card volume, the Download directory, or the /Android/data/ directory and the '/Android/obb/' directories.

-How can I get detailed information of video/audio file?
+How can I view detailed information about a video/audio file?

-Upgrade your Video/Audio Converter app to the latest version if you are using version earlier than 3.1.
+If you are using a version earlier than 3.1, please update your Video/Audio Converter app to the latest version.
 Tap the "LIST" button, find the video/audio file you want to get detailed information, PULL IT TO THE LEFT, then tap on the "information" icon on the right.
-It will show media information such as duration, metadata, bitrate or frame rate.
+This will display media information such as duration, metadata, bitrate, and frame rate.

 Can I run conversion in the background?

-Yes, tapping the Android "Home" button will put the app running in the background.
+Yes.
+Tapping the Android "Home" button will put the app running in the background.
 However, the conversion speed is much slower in the background than in the foreground.
-This is controlled by the Android system, we can't do anything about it.
+This is controlled by the Android system, and we can't do anything about it.

 How can I send output video/audio files to others?

-Tap the "Output Files" menu, tap on the file you want to send, then tap on the "Share File" pop menu, choose an app such as Gmail, WhatsApp or Facebook to send the file.
+Tap the "Output Files" menu, choose the file you want to send, tap the "Share File" pop menu, and then choose an app such as Gmail, WhatsApp, or Facebook to send the file.

-Does your online converter have the same conversion result as the app?
+Does your online converter produce the same results as the app?

-The app uses the same conversion engine that our online converter uses.
-The conversion results are the same for converting the same video/audio files.
-Unlike offline conversion, online conversion doesn't occupy your phone's CPU.
+Yes.
+The app uses the same conversion engine as our online converter, so the results will be identical when converting the same files.
+Unlike offline conversion, online conversion does not occupy your phone's CPU.